Lenostatos/finance_hashtags/README.md

 + The GUI shoul be as intuitive as possible.

 ### Disclaimer:
-This project will be handed in as a course assessment for a programming course and one of the requirements is that VisualBasic has to be used.
+This project will be handed in as a course assessment for a programming course in February 2019 and one of the requirements is that
+VisualBasic has to be used.